Ashurst appoints global sustainability partner… Linklaters weighs international roll-out for new parental leave policy

 Ashurst has appointed its first global sustainability partner, tasked with helping clients with multi-jurisdictional and regional sustainability issues.

-Anna-Marie Slot, based in London, will work with Dave Rome, strategic director in the Global Loans team; and sustainability advocates in the firm’s offices worldwide, to drive sustainability focus for clients, markets, and the firm’s own locations.
+Anne-Marie Slot, based in London, will work with Dave Rome, strategic director in the Global Loans team; and sustainability advocates in the firm’s offices worldwide, to drive sustainability focus for clients, markets, and the firm’s own locations.

 Linklaters weighs international roll-out for new parental leave policy